-For steel, at a specified chemical composition, the steel properties can be changed considerably through heat treatment in its solid state.
-The reason for this is the capability of the great majority of iron carbon alloys to be transformed into polymorphous lattice formations.
+Properties of steel can be changed considerably through heat treatment in its solid-state, at a specified chemical composition.
+The reason for this is the capability of the great majority of iron-carbon alloys to be transformed into polymorphous lattice formations.

 Need for Heat Treatment in welded Structure (to name a few) :